-Question: Yoga has been growing rapidly in popularity in America.
-Now it is even being introduced in public schools because it is a good form of exercise and it calms the mind.
-Yet this has not been without controversy.
-There was a law suit filed by parents in Encinita, California to exempt their children from yoga because of its basis in Eastern religion.
-The schools in New York City permit yoga but do not allow the chanting of Om…shanti.
-Now the practice of yoga has been suspended by the student board of the student center at the University of Ottawa over concerns that yoga is a “cultural appropriation”.
-How do you assess these concerns that Yoga is based in a particular religion, that its religion-based practices should not be done in public schools, and that its roots in Indian culture should be respected?
-Will there be a cultural backlash against the practice of yoga?
+Question: The practice of yoga has been suspended by the student board of the student center at the University of Ottawa over concerns that yoga is a “cultural appropriation”.
+How do you assess these concerns that Yoga is based in a particular religion and that its roots in Indian culture should be respected?
+With the growing concern about colonization, will there be a cultural backlash against the practice of yoga?

-Yoga is not a religion in itself.
+Yoga is not a religion.
 It is a practice that unites body and mind and its techniques have been used by several religions…and by practitioners who espouse no religion.

 I am a Christian pastor and theologian who practices yoga.
-In my view the breathing techniques (pranas), poses (asanas), and meditation practices are religiously neutral, but they have been appropriated by religions (Hinduism, Jainism, Buddhism) and one can bring religious or spiritual beliefs to them.
+In my view the breathing techniques (pranas), poses (asanas), and meditation practices are religiously neutral, but they have been appropriated by religions (Hinduism, Jainism, Buddhism)> One can bring one’s bhakti to the practice of yoga, including a Christian devotion.
 (See “Frank Answers About Christian Yoga”.)

 Yoga classes may be suspended in one or another university over issues of “cultural appropriation”, but yoga has become a global phenomenon practiced by millions of people around the world and a billion dollar industry.
 It is not going to be rolled back.